gabebw/pipio/spec/test-output/README.md

-This folder holds already-parsed logs to allow for testing that Pidgin2Adium's output is correct.
+This folder holds already-parsed logs to allow for testing that Pipio's output is correct.